 The advantage of fruitcake as a dessert or gift is that it keeps rather well and can be wrapped up and frozen for a later date.
-Most fruit cakes contain alcohol so they keep very well.
+Most fruitcakes contain alcohol so this prevents spoilage.
 But remember that the lowly Christmas cake does have it's own holiday so bring that cake out to celebrate on December 27th!

 The History of the Fruitcake

-The fruitcake has a long history because it first appeared in back in the time of the Romans so it's history is long.
+The fruitcake has a long history because it first appeared in the time of the Romans in 8th century BC.

 It was originally a concoction of pine nuts and raisins that were mixed with a mash of barley.
 Later on during the middle ages it became popular to add fruits, honey and spices.
-The fruit cake started to evolve into what it is today during this period.
+The fruitcake then started to evolve into what it is today.

 Hunters and Warriors Depended on Fruitcake

-It became a popular food for hunters and warriors to carry on long trips away from home as it kept well for long periods of time.
+The fruitcake became a popular food for hunters and warriors to carry on long trips as it kept well for long periods of time.
 During the 1400's it became very popular in Britain especially when dried fruits started to be imported from the mediterranean.

-Later in 16th century Europe the fruitcake became a harvest symbol and good luck charm.
+Later in 16th century Europe the fruitcake became a harvest symbol and a good luck charm.
 The nuts of the current harvest were baked into the fruitcake which was stored till next year to be eaten at harvest time.
-This was considered good luck for each years harvest and became a tradition.
-This was how the cake first became a celebration cake.
+This was considered good luck for next years harvest and it became a tradition.
+This was how the fruitcake first became associated with celebration.

 Today the fruitcake is most popular as a wedding cake and of course, a traditional cake of Christmas time.
-It is usually made with dried fruit, candied fruit combined with nuts and spices.
-It can be soaked in liquor as well this is what keeps it from spoiling.
+It is usually made with dried or candied fruit combined with nuts and spices.
+It can be soaked in liquor and this is what keeps it from spoiling.
 In the United Kingdom they often decorate their fruit cake with icing.

 Did you know that Queen Victoria did not eat a fruitcake for a year after she received one for her birthday.
 She thought this showed restraint which was a virtue in Victorian England.

 How to Make a Fruitcake - That people will love!